rixx/cutebit-content/content/pages/cv.md

 ### 2015-present, student employee

 I'm currently studying Software Engineering at the [University of Stuttgart](http://uni-stuttgart.de/).
-At the same time, I work at [AX Semantics](http://aexea.de/) as a student employee, working mostly with Python and Django.
+At the same time, I work at [AX Semantics](http://aexea.de/) as a student employee, working with Python and Django.
+I also work with Celery, ElasticSearch, and various Django libraries.

 ### 2012-2015, student employee